gemc/home/_documentation/quickstart.md

 This quickstart walks through a minimal but complete GEMC simulation:

-1. Generate a geometry system with a target and a flux detector using `system_template.py`.
+1. Generate a geometry system with a target and a %%flux%% detector using `system_template.py`.
 2. Build the geometry database with Python.
 3. Shoot protons at the target and count the tracks crossing the detector.